world5892/forkify/README.md

 # Forkify

-Recipe application with custom recipe uploads.
+A recipe app with custom recipe uploads.